 Students are provided an overview of forensic medicine and forensic pathology pertaining to medicolegal death investigation.
 Students analyze legal issues associated with the practice of forensic medicine.

 FORS 6361.
 Advanced Forensic DNA.
 3 Hours.

-This course will cover the practical DNA analysis of extremely degraded biological evidence including hair shafts, nails, teeth and bones.
-Different extraction methods will be discussed and practically applied.
-Techniques for quantification of minimal amounts of DNA, RNA profiling, alternative strategies for DNA analysis (low copy number, SNPs, X-STRs) and DNA sequencing (mtDNA), interpretation of results, biostatistics, and standard operation procedures will also be covered.
+Students cover the practical DNA analysis of extremely degraded biological evidence, including hair shafts, nails, teeth and bones.
+Different extraction methods are discussed and practically applied.
+Techniques for quantification of minimal amounts of DNA, RNA profiling, alternative strategies for DNA analysis (low copy number, SNPs, X-STRs) and DNA sequencing (mtDNA), interpretation of results, biostatistics, and standard operation procedures are also covered.

 Prerequisite: FORS 5440.